University of Professional Studies: History

 In September 2020, President Nana Akufo-Addo commissioned a 500-seat capacity artificial stadium (AstroTurf) in UPSA.
-The sod for the stadium was cut in July 2019 and constructed by Wembley Sports Construction Company Limited.
-Aside the artificial football pitch, the facility houses spectator stands with a VIP area, changing rooms, washrooms, storage spaces, flood lighting and Sports Directorate offices for the University.
+Aside from the artificial football pitch, the facility has spectator stands with a VIP area, changing rooms, washrooms, storage spaces, flood lighting and offices for the University.
 The Vice-Chancellor indicated that the facility is accessible for use by the community.

+Naming Hostel of Dr. Matthew Opoku Prempeh

+The event on the university campus honoured Dr. Prempeh’s leadership as Minister for Education and his contributions to advancing infrastructure development in tertiary institutions.
+Dr. Kofi Ohene Konadu, Chairman of the UPSA University Council, praised Dr. Prempeh for his outstanding contributions to the university's growth and development.
+He highlighted Dr. Prempeh’s key role in securing funding and overseeing the construction of the state-of-the-art facility, now named the Dr. Matthew Opoku Prempeh Hostel.